 The fear of the virus simply can’t be replicated, working from the longest economic expansion ever.

 Let me give you an example.
 Here in Irvine, even though the State of CA had some new restrictions, people are not acting as they did in March and April.
-Nobody is hoarding toilet paper in scale like they did back then; the fear of not knowing what is happening next isn’t freezing people anymore.
+Nobody is hoarding toilet paper in scale as they did back then; the fear of not knowing what is happening next isn’t freezing people anymore.
 As a country, we are starting to learn to live and consume goods and services with an active virus in our economy.
 While this isn’t an optimal full capacity operating economy, we started to live again.
 We still have a personal savings rate and disposable income above Pre Covid19 era with real income without transfer payments coming back as over 12,000,000 jobs have been regained.
-Giving people money works in a recession, lets not forget this the next time around.
+Giving people money works in a recession, let’s not forget this the next time around.

 From Advisor Perspectives: https://www.advisorperspectives.com/dshort

 I believe some people are not emphasizing the income coming back from all the jobs gained.
-Yes, we still have 9.8 million unemployment and many others on some form of government support.
+Yes, we still have 9.8 million unemployed and many others on some form of government support.
 However, this aspect is a big positive story.

 3. 10-year yield goes above 1%